ar-nim/iidx-enabler/README.md

 iidx-enabler
 ============

-Easily Hex Edit your beatmaniaIIDX DLL to enable certain features.
+Easily Hex Edit your beatmaniaIIDX 22 PENDUAL DLL to enable certain hacks and features.